iplay93/multimodal_sensor/README.md

-# Transformer Model for Multimodal Classification
+# Transformer Model for Multimodal Sensor-based Classification

 ## Overview
 This project implements a Transformer-based classifier for multimodal time-series data.
 The model processes EEG, IMU, and PPG sensor data to classify mental states into three categories: Relaxed, Neutral, and Focused.